Skip to content

 In a nutshell, an HO-5 policy is the most comprehensive home insurance policy available.
 It can also be more expensive, as the coverage is typically more expansive than an HO-3 policy.

 HO-5 policies are optimal for homeowners who want to protect their home and personal property against all risks that aren’t explicitly excluded in their policy.
-An HO-5 policy can be a good fit for homeowners with newer homes or those who have taken steps to ensure their home is well-maintained and secure.
+An HO-5 policy can be a good fit for homeowners with newer homes or those who have taken steps to ensure their homes are well-maintained and secure.

 What’s the difference between an HO-3 and HO-5?